SparkPost/support-docs/support/tech-resources/smtp-rest-api-performance.md

 We recommend that you send via the Transmission REST API, if possible.
 Overall the REST API is more efficient than SMTP and requires less resources on the client side.

 * On timeout or any 5XX error the best practice is to retry.
-* When retrying, leave at least 5 seconds between retries.
-We also recommend using exponential backoff.
+* When retrying, we recommend that you leave at least 5 seconds before the first retry, then use exponential backoff.
 * Set API timeout to 300 seconds.

 * There is a 300MB limit on payload size for each transmission, but we recommend keeping a payload size no greater than 50MB.
 This refers to the total size of the JSON used for transmission, including the content, recipients and any substitution data.